Polarized superspecial simple abelian surfaces with real Weil numbers: The class number and type number of

 sending the base member $[X_r]$ to the identity class.
 This also establishes a bijection between $\Lambda_r^\un$ and the set $\Cl(\calO_r)$ of locally principal right ideal $\calO_r$-classes as discovered by Waterhouse in \cite[Theorem~6.2]{waterhouse:thesis}.
-Indeed, $\Cl(\calO_r)$ admits the same double coset description as in (\ref{eq:32}).
-Thus to compute $\abs{\Isog(\sqrt{p})}$, one needs to compute the class numbers of the quaternion orders $\calO_r$.
-When $p\equiv 1\pmod{4}$, the class number formula for $h(\calO_1):=\abs{\Cl(\calO_1)}$ is first computed explicitly by Peters \cite[p.~363]{Peters1968}, and also by Kitaoka \cite{kitaoka:nmj1973} by relating it to the proper class number of quaternary positive definite even quadratic lattices.
+Indeed, from \cite[\S III.5]{vigneras}, $\Cl(\calO_r)$ admits the same adelic double coset description as in (\ref{eq:32}).
+Thus the computation of $\abs{\Isog(\sqrt{p})}$ is reduced to that of the class numbers of the quaternion orders $\calO_r$.

+When $p\equiv 1\pmod{4}$, the class number formula for $h(\calO_1)\coloneqq \abs{\Cl(\calO_1)}$ is first computed explicitly by Peters \cite[p.~363]{Peters1968}, and also by Kitaoka \cite{kitaoka:nmj1973} in light of its relationship to the type number $t(\calO_1)$ as in \eqref{eq:43} below, which in turn can be interpreted as the proper class number of quaternary positive definite even quadratic lattices of discriminant $p$ \cite[p.~85]{chan-peters}.
 Ponomarev \cite{ponomarev:aa1981, ponomarev:aa1976} extended Kitaoka's result to all prime $p$.
 Vign\'eras \cite{vigneras:ens} gave explicit formulas for the class number of any Eichler order of square-free level in a totally definite quaternion algebra over an arbitrary quadratic real field.
-When $p\equiv 1\pmod{4}$, the class number formulas for $\calO_8$ and $\calO_{16}$ are worked out by the present authors together with Tse-Chung Yang in \cite{xue-yang-yu:ECNF}. \end{sect} \begin{sect} The bijection $\Lambda_r^\un\simeq \Cl(\calO_r)$ fits into the general framework of the arithmetic of quaternion algebras as follows.
-Two $A$-orders $\calO$ and $\calO'$ in $D$ are said to belong to \emph{the same genus} if there exists $x\in \whD^\times$ such that $\wcO'=x \wcO x^{-1}$, or equivalently, if $\calO_\ell$ and $\calO'_\ell$ are $A_\ell$-isomorphic at every prime $\ell$.
-For example, all maximal orders of $D$ belong to the same genus.
-The orders $\calO$ and $\calO'$ are said to be the \emph{same type} if they are $A$-isomorphic (equivalently, $D^\times$-conjugate).
-Let
+When $p\equiv 1\pmod{4}$, the class number formulas for $\calO_8$ and $\calO_{16}$ are worked out by the present authors together with Tse-Chung Yang in \cite{xue-yang-yu:ECNF}. \end{sect}